-Kinship placements can arise when parents face challenges such as illness, financial struggles, substance use, or other hardships.
+Kinship placements can arise when parents face challenges such as illness, financial struggles, substance use, or other hardships and are unable to care for their children for a time.
 Instead of children entering a foster home, kinship care provides children with the opportunity to remain connected to their family, culture, and community while their parents work toward stability.

 Last week, the North Texas Foster Care Consortium held its quarterly meeting, bringing together advocates and partners from across the community.
 The panel discussion on Navigating Kinship Care was especially meaningful and included two CK Family Services parents, Meredith M. and Lisa D., sharing heartfelt insights from their experiences to educate and encourage others.
 Representatives from several organizations attended, including a member of State Senator Royce West’s office, making it an excellent and impactful event for everyone involved.